databrew/arbovirus/README.md

 The above will write a file to your desktop of “simplified” data.

-## Generating a dashboard
+## Generating missingnes reports

   - Open `missingness/missing.Rmd` in Rstudio
   - Follow the instructions in `missingness/instructions.md`
-  - A deploy-re will be created in `dashboard/_site`.
-It can be explored by opening `dashboard/_site/index.html` in a web browswer